milostjov/SystemInFor/README.md

 ## 📄 License

-This project is intended for internal use.
-All rights reserved.
+This project is licensed under the MIT License.